 The rules of beach polo are slightly different to that of grass polo, with adaptations largely due to the smaller size of the pitch

-Beach polo is played between two teams each made up of three players.
-The players in each team are numbered 1 to 3.
-Player 1 is the attacking position, player 2 is the midfield position and player 3 is the defence.
-There is only one umpire in beach polo.
-No player is allowed to approach the umpire during play.
+Beach polo is played between two teams, each made up of three players numbered 1 to 3.
+Player 1 is in attack, player 2 is in midfield and player 3 is the defense.
+There is only one umpire and no player is allowed to approach him/her during play.

-The ground is a fenced area 100 yards long by 50 yards wide.
-The goal posts, positioned at each end of the ground, are six yards apart.
-Beach polo pitches are similar in size to arena polo pitches and are about a tenth of the size of a grass pitch.
+The pitch is a fenced area 100×50 yards wide with goal posts six yards apart.
+Beach polo pitches are about a tenth of the size of a grass pitch.

 Duration of Play

-The full game is played over four chukkas.
-First three chukkas are six and a half minutes long.
-The last chukka is played for six minutes dead, unless there is a draw, in which case a knock out chukka is played.
-The clock does not stop when the ball goes out of play – in beach polo the clock is only stopped when a foul has been committed.
-There are intervals of three minutes between chukkas and five minutes at half time, to “tread in” the playing surface.
-Ends are changed at every goal scored.
-This is due to wind and sun direction.
+A match is played over four chukkas, the first three being six and a half minutes long.
+The last chukka is played for six minutes dead, unless there is a draw when a knockout chukka is played.
+The clock does not stop when the ball goes out of play, only when a foul has been committed.
+In beach polo, teams change ends at the start of each chukka, unlike grass polo where ends are changed after each goal scored.

 In 2013 team Joules and team First Great Western had a handicap of 15 goals to 16 goals respectively and was the highest ranked beach polo match of the year.